igorl4d/igorl4d/README.md

 :books: I’m currently majoring in Software Engineering.

-💻 Interning as a ChatBot Developer At TakeBlip.
+💻 Interning at GIGA.

-:outbox_tray: 2022 Goals: Get a job as a junior developer.
+:outbox_tray: 2024 Goals: Get a job as a junior developer.

 ## Let's Talk!